technoidentity/devfractal/resources/code-review-checklist.md

 7. Prefer channels or async enumerable if available.
 8. Make sure asynchronous code and parallel code are separated.

-### Testing

-1. Make sure all complex code has accompanying tests.
-2. Make sure all user facing API's have integration tests.
-3. Make sure all developer facing API's have unit tests.

 ### Performance

 1. Make sure there are no obvious performance concerns.
 2. Make sure algorithms with right time complexity are used.
 3. Make sure immutability doesn't cause serious performance concerns.

-### Make sure the code passes all CI/CD checks.

-1. Make sure the code is formatted correctly.
-2. Make sure the code passes all unit and integrations tests.
-3. Make sure the code passes all linting checks.
-4. Make sure the code passes all typesafety checks.

 ### Metrics